AI Personal Trainer

 Are scheduled deload weeks actually necessary?

 Athletes with periodized deloads see significantly better long-term strength gains than athletes running linear overload with no recovery.
-The deload is not the cost.
-It is the lever.
+The deload is the lever, not the cost.
 It has to be timed to your fatigue, not to week four of a spreadsheet.

 Comments (0)